 The Best Alternatives to Peas in Dog Food?

-As mentioned previously, legumes are very commonly used as a high-quality source of carbohydrates in dog food.
-If your dog suffers from an allergy or intolerance to Peas but is fortunate enough to not have an adverse reaction to other legumes such as Lentils or Chickpeas, then the task of finding a nutritious dog food can be less challenging.
+As mentioned previously, legumes are very commonly used as a source of carbohydrates in dog food.
+If your dog suffers from an allergy or intolerance to Peas but is fortunate enough not to have the same adverse reaction to other legumes such as Lentils or Chickpeas, then the task of finding nutritious dog food can be far less challenging.

 Pumpkin & Squash

-Sadly, Pumpkin is most commonly combined with other vegetables such as Peas.
-Therefore there is only a limited number of Pea-free formulas also utilize Pumpkin.
+Sadly, Pumpkin is most commonly combined with other vegetables, such as Peas.
+Therefore there is only a limited number of Pea-free formulas that also utilize Pumpkin.

-Squash has very similar nutrition to Pumpkin and is high in carbohydrates, fiber and some beneficial Vitamins like Vitamin A, E and the B Vitamins.
+Squash has very similar nutrition to Pumpkin and is high in carbohydrates, fiber, and some beneficial Vitamins like Vitamin A, E, and B Vitamins.